Audney-creator/Lita_CapstoneProject/README.md

 ### Analyses process
 ---
 -1. *Excel
+- Exploration: Conducted an exploratory analysis such as;
+  - Finding revenue ,
+  - Average sales per products,
+  - Total revenue by region,
+  - Grand total revenue, Total number of products,
+  - Total revenue per products,
+  - Total quantity per product sold,
-- Exploration: Conducted an exploratory analysis to understand the data structure and identify any patterns or anomalies.
+  - Total quantity of product sold, to understand the data structure and identify any patterns or anomalies.

 - Pivot Tables: Created pivot tables to summarize sales by product, region, and month.